How to Prevent Window Condensation

 Excess Outdoor Moisture Causing Window Condensation

-If the same swipe test reveals condensation on the exterior side of your windows, it’s a positive indication that your windows are working the way they should.
+If the same swipe test reveals condensation on the exterior side of your windows, it’s a positive indication that your windows are working the way they should!
 The best dual-paned, energy-efficient windows are designed to reduce heat transfer through the glass.
 What does that mean?

 Just like in your steamy bathroom, moisture in outside air will condense on cooler surfaces.
-If the surface temperature of your window glass is lower than the dew point, you’re likely to see condensation on the outside of the window.
+If the surface temperature of your window glass is lower than the dew point, you’ll see condensation on the outside of the window.
 This means your energy-efficient windows are keeping the warm air inside your house, and not transferring it to the exterior pane of glass – exactly how they should work!
 As the sun warms the exterior of the window, the condensation will evaporate.

 What Causes Condensation Between Window Panes?